Logistics contract management software is software for managing carrier, broker, customer, warehouse, insurance, and service agreements.

 The rate agreements are the obvious problem.
 But carrier rates are only one layer of the contract portfolio.
 When the market shifts, the stress ripples through every agreement type.

-Broker agreements become contentious.
+- Broker agreements become contentious.
 Commission terms that seemed reasonable when freight was cheap now eat into already-thinning margins.
 Liability allocation matters more when claims increase during tight capacity.
-The shipper who can’t pull up the broker agreement’s liability clause during a dispute is negotiating from a weak position.

-Customer SLAs get tested.
+- Customer SLAs get tested.
 Performance penalties that were easy to avoid with abundant capacity start triggering when trucks aren’t available.
 The shipper needs the SLA terms on screen immediately, not after a 20-minute search through a contract folder.
-If the penalty structure is worse than they remembered, they need to know before they miss the threshold.

 -